The \'etale-open topology and the stable fields conjecture: Introduction

 \subsection{Acknowledgements}

-The authors thank Ehud Hrushovski for useful conversations.
-We also thank the anonymous referee for many useful comments on the structure of the paper.
+We thank Ehud Hrushovski for useful conversations and thank the anonymous referee for many useful comments on the structure of the paper.
 The first author acknowledges support by the National Science Foundation under Award No.\@ DMS-1803120.
 The fourth author was partially supported by NSF grant DMS-1800806.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.